Faculty Publishing Subventions

-Virginia Tech recognizes the financial challenges facing scholarly publishers today.
-To ensure that our faculty can continue to publish their books with quality presses, the Provost’s Office, in conjunction with the colleges and University Libraries, is pleased to offer publishing subventions in cases where there is a documented need.
+Virginia Tech recognizes the financial challenges that faculty members face in publishing their scholarly and creative research.
+With this in mind, the Provost’s Office, in conjunction with the colleges and University Libraries, is pleased to offer publishing subventions in cases where there is a documented need.

 Two programs are offered

-Decisions about funding are made by the Faculty Book Publishing Committee.
+Decisions about funding are made by the Faculty Subvention Fund Committee.
 Current members are:

 - Ignacio Moore (Chair, Biological Sciences)